South Carolina Final Paycheck Rules (2026): Timing, PTO Payout, and Allowed Deductions

 Does South Carolina require PTO payout at termination?

-No. PTO payout is only required if the employer’s written policy promises it.
+No. A PTO payout is required only if the employer’s written policy promises it.

 Can an employer deduct equipment or uniforms from final pay?